AI startups claim to detect depression from speech, but the jury’s out on their accuracy

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

 In a 2012 study published in the journal Biological Psychiatry, a team of scientists at the Center for Psychological Consultation (CPC) in Madison, Wisconsin hypothesized that the characteristics of a depressed person’s voice might reveal a lot about the severity of their disorder.
-The coauthors said the research, which was partially funded by pharma giant Pfizer, identified several “viable biomarkers” — quantitative indicators of change in health — to measure the severity of major depression.
+The coauthors said the research, which was partially funded by pharma giant Pfizer, identified several “viable biomarkers” — quantitative indicators of changes in health — to measure the severity of major depression.

-Building on literature in this vein, a cottage industry has emerged, with startups claiming to automate the detection of depression using AI trained on hundreds of recordings of people’s voices.
+A cottage industry has since emerged, with startups claiming to automate the detection of depression using AI trained on hundreds of recordings of people’s voices.
 One of the better-funded efforts, Ellipsis Health, which generates assessments of depression from 90 seconds of a person’s speech, managed to raise $26 million in series A funding.
 Investors include former Salesforce chief scientist Richard Socher and Salesforce CEO Marc Benioff’s Time Ventures.

 According to founder and CEO Mainul I Mondal, Ellipsis’ technology is “science-based” and validated by peer-reviewed research.
 But experts are skeptical that the company’s product, and others like it, work as well as advertised.